 Collect Additional Contact Information: Youth in foster care have unique people in their lives that play important roles in working with schools and districts.
-Gathering contact information at enrollment will help schools remain connected to these people when trying to serve youth.
-The Network recommends asking for contact information from Education Rights Holders, social workers (and supervisors), probation officers, attorneys representing youth, Court Appointed Special Advocates, and Independent Living Program Counselors, where applicable and available.
+Gathering contact information at enrollment will help schools remain connected to these people when trying to serve youth and are crucial to meeting legal obligations to provide notification, for example, in the case of school discipline.
+In order to meet legal obligations for notification, the Network recommends collecting contact information from the education rights holder(s), social workers (and supervisors), and attorneys representing youth.
+Additional parties that are important to collect information from as well, if they are applicable and available are, caregivers, probation officers, Court Appointed Special Advocates, and Independent Living Program Counselors.
 Relevant contact information to collect includes name, address, phone number, and email.
 This contact information, once collected, should be entered into the Student Information System Page for Youth in Foster Care.